kids-first/kf-lib-data-ingest/docs/source/tutorial/extract.rst

 The extract stage does 3 main things:

 1. Select or extract the desired subset of data from the source data files
-2. Clean the selected data (i.e. remove trailing whitespaces, etc)
+2. Clean the selected data (remove trailing whitespaces, etc)
 3. Map the cleaned data's attributes and values to Kids First entity attributes and acceptable values.

-The extract configuration files instruct the extract stage on how to accomplish the above.
+The extract configuration files instruct the extract stage how to accomplish the above.

 Write Extract Configuration Files